Avaneesh-Sharma/Avaneesh-Sharma.github.io/category/miscellaneous.md

 ---
 layout: posts_by_category
-categories: miscellaneous
+categories: all
-title: Misc
+title: All Posts
-permalink: /category/miscellaneous
+permalink: /category/all
 ---